Last Updated on July 5, 2023

 If you have to be in one place for a period of time, take a look at Craigslist.
 Many times you will find listings when people rent their driveway out for RVs.

 Another idea is to look up boondocking opportunities around the area you would like to stay.
 You can find sites online that are dedicated to this and that will help you not have to pay for parking, at least for a particular period.
 Download some RV park apps like Kampnik to find public lands or the RV parks app to see other options.
-I really like to use Campendium. they only have an app for iPhone, currently not for Android, but you can use your browser to find free overnight parking options or even dump sites.
+I like to use Campendium. they only have an app for iPhone, currently not for Android, but you can use your browser to find free overnight parking options or even dump sites.
 I have also discovered Boondockers Welcome.
 These places usually allow you to stay only a couple of nights, but if they see you are ok, they might let you stay longer for an agreed price.
 However, there might be HOAs rules against parking an RV for over a few days.
 In this case this won’t work.

 I mainly boondock lately with my friends in California, and even though these public lands are not that close to cities like Los Angeles, San Francisco, or San Diego, you can find plenty of options: list of free camp options in California